lingtalfi/nullos-admin/doc-abstract/modules/quickdoc-module.md

 There are 6 tabs:

 - config
     - you start there, defining the path to your abstract doc and the path to your concrete doc
+    - linksUrlPrefix: this is a prefix applied when the symbol is a relative path (without a leading slash)
+    - linksAbsoluteUrlPrefix: this is a prefix applied when the symbol is an absolute path (starts with a slash)
+    - note: either the linksUrlPrefix OR the linksAbsoluteUrlPrefix will be applied, but not both at the same time

 - help
     - contains a link to the quickdoc documentation (this page)
 - action